vss2sn/tello/docs/_sources/overview.rst.txt

 This repository contains a C++ library that enables interaction with DJI/RYZE Tello and Tello Edu drones.

-It features joystick control, autonomous command queue execution with joystick safety override and real time SLAM (using OpenVSLAM)
+It features joystick control, autonomous command queue execution with joystick safety override, command line control input and real time SLAM (using OpenVSLAM)

 This repository does not depend on ROS.